BrainCog-X/Brain-Cog/docs/source/examples/Perception_and_Learning/img_cls/bp.md

 ## Benchmark

-We provide a benchmark of SNNs trained with BrainCog and the corresponding scripts.
+We provide a benchmark of SNNs trained with braincog and the corresponding scripts.
 This provides an open, fair platform for comparison of subsequent SNNs on classification tasks.

 **Note**: The results may vary due to random seeding and software version issues.